 “You’ve tried harder than 99% of the moms I’ve worked with to make breast feeding work, and it’s totally OK if you stop and exclusively formula feed.”

-I cried in her office because that was the validation and permission I was looking for.
+I cried in my doctor’s office because that was the validation and permission I was looking for.
 I tried so hard to breastfeed my baby, but it was certainly not what was best for either of us.
 By his two-month appointment, he had more than doubled his weight and at 6 months he is back to being a happy, observant, content baby and so far meeting his milestones right on schedule.

 I have felt so guilty, and it took a tremendous amount of courage for me to write my story.
 At the same time, I am so thankful my baby is now thriving and feel it is extremely important for other moms to understand that if your baby is not gaining weight, it is critical to figure out why and not assume everything is normal, no matter what popular breastfeeding mom groups on Facebook might say!